tomcooperca/mlb-slack-tracker/README.md

 [![Build Status](https://travis-ci.org/tomcooperca/mlb-slack-tracker.svg?branch=master)](https://travis-ci.org/tomcooperca/mlb-slack-tracker)
+Track your favorite MLB team in Slack!

-# mlb-slack-tracker
+# Features
-Slack app that will update your status with your favourite teams stats/standings!
+* updates your status in Slack with a quick summary of your team; who & where they're playing today, their W-L record and division standings
+* configurable bot that will drop you a DM with similar info as well to notify you when they're playing

-## Starting the server
+# Starting the server
 ```
 pipenv run flask run
 ```

-## Tests
+# Running the tests
 ```
 pipenv run py.test
 ```